-- If infection has progressed to deep neck spaces and is comprising the airway.
+- If infection has progressed to deep neck spaces and is compromising the airway.

 Who to admit

-- Patient with tenderness, swelling, erythema in the parotid or submandibular region that has not resolved with a one week course of oral antibiotics
+- Patient with a tender mass in the parotid or submandibular region that has not resolved with a one-week course of oral antibiotics

 - Spreading overlying cellulitis

 - Abscess formation (tender, warm and fluctuant swelling) over salivary gland areas

 - Patients with evidence of sepsis

 Assessment and recognition